More

 In fact, it’s Holder’s stance on corruption that has made him the most respected jurist in America.
 And as a leading lawyer in the burgeoning civil rights and voting rights fields, he will be an excellent Attorney General.

-A Los Angeles Superior Court judge has rejected a recent bid from Holder’s defense to have his first-degree murder charge reduced to a second-degree or voluntary manslaughter.
+A request by Holder’s defense to downgrade his first-degree murder charge to second-degree or voluntary manslaughter has been denied by a judge in the Los Angeles Superior Court.
 And it’s a good thing.
 After all, if Holder is ever released, his life is going to be hell.
 But he should have his best chance at freedom after serving the minimum sentence for the crime he committed.
 It’s the least you can do for a fellow human being.